Frequently asked questions

 Are tickets refundable?

-No, purchased tickets are not refundable.
+Sorry, purchased tickets are non-refundable.

 Is there an After Ski event?